Credit: Demo of my team and I’s mission control features

 “I wish there were backup options for when things fail”

-My team and I were invited to Houston to test & present our design at Johnson Space Center from May 18th to the 23rd.
+My team and I were invited to Houston to test & present our design at Johnson Space Center in both 2023 and 2024.

 Rover